EdShackleton/milestone-project-3/README.md

 Last but not least, a HUGE thanks to both Chris Zielinski, and Brian Macharia, my former and current mentors, who made the seemingly unresolveable issues resolveable, and helped me understand the theory behind this.

+Also a big thank you to Michael, my Tutor, who helped me with the deployment to Heroku